matthieuSolente/email-darkmode/README.md

 ## Image swap (hack and code from Remi Parmentier)

 This code was tested on Litmus with or without inline background-color on body (#fefefe).
-Adding background-color on a body class in the head will have won't give more support.

 >This works on
 - :heavy_check_mark: Office 365 Dark (macOS)